Walking guides - see all our background pages

 What's it like underfoot?

 Underfoot you will experience a variety of tracks and trails on the TMB.
-Standardly the mountainous sections run on single-track paths that can be rocky in places, sometimes with steps but mostly just the bare earth.
+The mountainous sections most often run on single-track paths that can be rocky in places, sometimes with steps but mostly just the bare earth.
 Mud is not a problem in the same way as on paths in the UK, for example!
 Tracks are also common - perhaps gravel forest roads, ski pistes, or rough tracks for vehicles over agricultural land.
-There are some sections of country lanes, of which much the longest is one 4.5km stretch near les Chapieux.
+There are some sections of country lanes, of which the longest is one 4.5km stretch near the tiny hamlet of les Chapieux.

 Is the route obvious?

-The TMB is waymarked quite well throughout its length.
-Waymarks vary between countries, the Swiss signage being the best.
+The TMB is waymarked well throughout its length.
+Waymarks vary between countries, the Swiss signage being the clearest and most comprehensive by a small margin.
 However, it is essential for all parties on the TMB to have at least one competent navigator with a map and compass, for those situations where the route is not marked at a turning or where the clouds have closed in.
 The best maps for the route unfortunately still have mistakes, in a few places superimposing the TMB route along the wrong footpath, and being behind the times with changes to the routing.
 Our routecards, notes and maps give you all you need to complete the circuit under your own steam.

 During each summer season, snow falls on typically two or three or more occasions.
 It tends to go away equally quickly and tends not to be deep at the altitude of the TMB, but for the time it remains it can make navigation even more challenging.
 Under a cover of snow, ground features are hidden and reliance on map and compass skills is key.